ruyca/ruyca/README.md

 # 💫 About Me:
 👋 Hey there!
-I'm Ruy Cabello, a tech enthusiast currently <br>diving into backend development with Python and Flask.<br>I love participating in hackathons and exploring new challenges! 🧑‍💻<br><br>I’m passionate about:<br><br>🐍 Python <br>🐧 Linux  & Shell Scripting 🖥️<br>🌐 Networking <br>🍎 Building apps in Swift <br><br>Let’s connect and build something awesome together! 🚀
+I'm Ruy Cabello, a tech enthusiast currently diving into backend development with Python and Flask.
+I love participating in hackathons and exploring new challenges! 🧑‍💻.
+I’m passionate about:<br><br>🐍 Python <br>🐧 Linux  & Shell Scripting 🖥️<br>🌐 Networking <br>🍎 Building apps in Swift <br><br>Let’s connect and build something awesome together! 🚀

 ## 🌐 Socials: